 - Safety first.
 Ignore the bravado nonsense of other fitness “professionals”.
 Avoiding injuries is the #1 thing you can do to improve your physique.
 Getting sucked into thinking you need the follow the extreme exercise routines of outliers is a losing strategy for all but a handful.

 - Recovery.
 Let your body recover before returning to the gym.
 We, ectomorphs, tend to over train because we lack patience.
-We over analysis.
+We over-analyze.
 We can’t sit still.
 We return to the gym before we are ready and when that doesn’t work, we do more.
 Relax.
 Stop competing with the genetically (and sometimes chemically) gifted young mesomorphs.

 - I suspect the least important part of the equation is the volume and intensity tradeoff.
 Cycle both.
 Listen to your body.
 What workouts keep you interested?
 What works for you might be different than me.
 And it will change over time.
 Assuming you’ve nailed down the first 3 items, there should be a multitude of paths available to strength and muscle gains.